MicrosoftDocs/azure-docs/articles/cosmos-db/vector-database.md

 1. Enroll in the [Azure Cosmos DB NoSQL Vector Index preview](nosql/vector-search.md)
 2. Setup a database and container with a container vector policy and vector index.
 3. Insert data into an Azure Cosmos DB for NoSQL database and container
-3. Create embeddings from a data property using Azure OpenAI Embeddings
+3. Create embeddings from a data property using Azure Open AI Embeddings
 4. Link the Azure Cosmos DB for NoSQL.
 5. Create a vector index over the embeddings properties
 6. Create a function to perform vector similarity search based on a user prompt
-7. Perform question answering over the data using an Azure OpenAI Completions model
+7. Perform question answering over the data using an Azure Open AI Completions model

 The RAG pattern, with prompt engineering, serves the purpose of enhancing response quality by offering more contextual information to the model.
 RAG enables the model to apply a broader knowledge base by incorporating relevant external sources into the generation process, resulting in more comprehensive and informed responses.
 For more information on "grounding" LLMs, see [grounding LLMs](https://techcommunity.microsoft.com/t5/fasttrack-for-azure/grounding-llms/ba-p/3843857). [[Go back](#vector-database-use-cases)]